No TDS on Masala Bonds

 Masala Bonds are the bonds that are issued outside India to raise money from the overseas market in Indian Rupees and not in any other foreign currency.
 Fluctuations in currency are the risk of the investor and not of the issuer company.

-The two exchanges ie. National Stock Exchange of India (NSE) & London Stock Exchange Group (LSEG) have signed a memorandum of understanding (MoU) on Friday 21st September 2018 to collaborate for dual listing for masala bonds as well as foreign currency bonds issued by Indian Company in the overseas market.
+The two exchanges ie. National Stock Exchange of India (NSE) & London Stock Exchange Group (LSEG) have signed a memorandum of understanding (MoU) on Friday 21st September 2018 to collaborate for dual listing for masala bonds as well as foreign currency bonds issued by Indian Company in overseas market.

-The Government decides to withdraw withholding tax on Masala bonds to contain Rupee Fall
+The Government decides to withdraw withholding tax on Masala bonds to contain Rupee Fall No TDS on Masala Bonds

 Earlier, as per section 194LC of the Income-tax Act, 1961, the Interest payable in respect of Masala Bonds issued before the 1st of July, 2020 required deduction of withholding tax at the concessional rate of 5%.